bnm3k/old-blog/content/posts/07_go_logger_custom/index.md

 })();
 ```

-`parseLog` closes over the `r` pattern since I didn't want the pattern to be recompiled every time the function is called - though this might very much be unnecessary, I probably should check the relevant MDN docs on this later on.
+*parseLog* closes over the 'r' pattern since I didn't want the pattern to be recompiled every time the function is called - though this might very much be unnecessary, I probably should check the relevant MDN docs on this later on.

 The regex can be broken down as follows:

-1. `/^`: the beginning, standard stuff
+1. **/^**: the beginning, standard stuff

-2. `(\w+)\s+`: matches the prefix which is expected to be alphanumeric characters only plus a bit of space.
+2. **(\w+)\s+**: matches the prefix which is expected to be alphanumeric characters only plus a bit of space.
 When we go back to Golang, we must find a way to enforce this, for example, when creating the logger

-3. `(\d{4}/\d{2}/\d{2}\s)?`: this matches the date portion of the log output plus a bit of space.
+3. **(\d{4}/\d{2}/\d{2}\s)?**: this matches the date portion of the log output plus a bit of space.
 However, the date can be omitted therefore the match is made optional.

-4. `(\d{2}:\d{2}:\d{2}(.\d+)?\s)?`:  matches the time portion, the microseconds may or may not be provided.
+4. **(\d{2}:\d{2}:\d{2}(.\d+)?\s)?**:  matches the time portion, the microseconds may or may not be provided.
 As with the date, we must also take into account that the time can be ommitted

-5. `(.*\.go:\d+:\s)?`: matches the file part.
+5. **(.*\.go:\d+:\s)?**: matches the file part.
 From golang's documentation of the log output, we know that regardless of whether the full path or just the file name is provided, a colon is appended at the end.
-I'm also assuming that all files have the `.go` extension.
+I'm also assuming that all files have the '.go' extension.
 This is a 'known unknown'.
 There are probably some  '[unknown unknown](https://en.wikipedia.org/wiki/There_are_known_knowns)' assumptions that I'm making in this regex pattern that might result in errors later on, but for now, these assumptions remain in the realm of the unknown unknowns.

-6. `([^]*)`: Finally, this match is used to capture the actual payload of the log output.
+6. **([^]*)**: Finally, this match is used to capture the actual payload of the log output.
 It's supposed to match every character including a newline character.

-Using `parseLog` with the sample log output provided earlier, we get:
+Using *parseLog* with the sample log output provided earlier, we get:

 ```javascript
 {